The Overseas Ensemble

 The research on 'Baila' was articulated through exchanges with academics whose oeuvres are touchstones in the field: Prof. Sunil Aryiaratne, author of 'Baila Kaffrinha' and Prof. David Kenneth Jackson, author of 'Sing without Shame'.

-The Overseas Ensemble performed live at The Beirut Art Center, Radio Beirut, (which produced the album), Focus Liban Festival (by The Centre Culturel Français du Liban and Zoukak) and at Yukunkun Club.
+The Overseas Ensemble performed live at The Beirut Art Center, Radio Beirut, (which produced the album), Focus Liban Festival (by The Centre Culturel Français du Liban and Zoukak) and Yukunkun Club.